slin95hot/UE4FootstepsPlugin/How To Setup.md

 ##### Dirty Rows Names: enter the names of the surfaces you want to mark as dirty here.

 #### Others:
-##### Spawn Particle at Bone Location: cheking this option will cuase the particles to spawn at bone or socket location instead of the floor underneath.
+##### Spawn Particle at Bone Location: checking this option will cause the particles to spawn at bone or socket location instead of the floor underneath.
 >. useful for swimming for example.
 ##### Override Row & Override With: When Override Row is checked you can enter a surface name in Override With to override whatever effect is playing with the effect of said surface no matter the surface underneath.
 >. you could override with water while swimming for example, or with blood if actor is injured while setting the Footprint Lifetime to a larger value if you want the player to track it.
-##### Ignore Missing Effect:
+##### Ignore Missing Effect: if there a missing effects from current data table row checking this option will play effects from the first row of the data table instead.

 ## [Back](/README.md)